Walking for health and fitness can be easily combined with going to work, school, shopping or walking the dog.

 Organised walks can have a positive impact on your health, boost your social life and give you a break from the stresses and pressures of everyday life.

 Walks are organised by a variety of organisations.
-You can find information about health walks in Somerset, and throughout South West England on the Walking for Health website.
+You can find information about health walks in Somerset, and throughout South West England on the Rambler Wellbeing Walks website.

 Nordic Walking is adapted from off-season cross-country ski training, in which skiers kept in shape over the summer by using their poles without snow.